gill

 Coming from Kit?

 All imports from the @solana/kit library can be directly replaces with gill to achieve the exact same functionality.
-Plus unlock the additional functionality only included in Gill, like createTransaction.
+Plus unlock the additional functionality only included in gill, like createTransaction.

 Create a Solana RPC connection